WARA YINDI SUPPORT SERVICES

 About Wara Yindi Support Services

 Welcome to Wara Yindi, where we provide culturally safe and community-focused NDIS services for those living in regional and remote South Australia.
-Co-founders Jacinta Dempsey and Jayden Taylor are dedicated to supporting both Aboriginal and non-Aboriginal families.
-With over decade of experience in community services, Jacinta brings a wealth of knowledge, while Jayden, a proud Barngarla and Kokotha male, serves as a positive role model for young people.
+Co-founders Jacinta Dempsey-Taylor and Jayden Taylor are dedicated to supporting both Aboriginal and non-Aboriginal families.
+With over a decade of experience in community services, Jacinta brings a wealth of knowledge, while Jayden, a proud Barngarla and Kokotha male, serves as a positive role model for young people.

 At Wara Yindi Support Services, our mission is to leverage our lived experiences and professional expertise to develop meaningful services that give back to the community.
 We are committed to reducing gaps and barriers in accessing culturally safe disability supports.
-By thinking outside the box and actively seeking ongoing feedback from families and communities, we ensure that our services are responsive to the needs of those we serve Together, we can create a more inclusive and supportive environment for all.
+By thinking outside the box and actively seeking ongoing feedback from families and communities, we ensure that our services are responsive to the needs of those we serve.
+Together, we can create a more inclusive and supportive environment for all.
 Our passion for community advocacy drives us to provide regional and remote support, ensuring that every child's voice is heard and valued.

-Our name reflects the deep cultural of Aboriginal languages, which vary across different mobs in Australia in some dialects, "Wara" signifies care, or "happy valley."
+Our name reflects the deep culture of Aboriginal languages, which vary across different mobs in Australia in some dialects, "Wara" signifies "care", or "happy valley."
 Although "Yindi" may not have a direct translation in Barngarla, Kokotha, or Far West Coast languages, it embodies essence of warmth and light in various cultures, representing the sun.
+We honor language groups, Elders, and Aboriginal people of Australia, aiming to foster connection and community through our services.
+Together, we strive to foster connections and individuals to thrive.

-Jacinta Dempsey
+Jacinta Dempsey-Taylor,

 Jayden Taylor